TylerTemp/SaintsField/README.md

 *   `bool searchable = false`: allow search in the list/array
 *   `int numberOfItemsPerPage = 0`: how many items per page by default. `<=0` means no paging
 *   `bool delayedSearch = false`: when `true`, delay the search until you hit enter or blur the search field
+*   `string extraSearch = null`: set a callback function to use your custom search.
+If not match, use the default search.
+*   `string overrideSearch = null`: set a callback function as a custom search.
+When present, ignore `extraSearch` and default search.

 ```csharp
 // Please ensure you already have SaintsEditor enabled in your project before trying this example